12 benefits of being single

 Did you answer all these questions with, Yes?
 I did.

 I get so busy sometimes chasing the extraordinary moments that I don’t pay attention to the ordinary moments, the moments—that if taken away—I would miss more than anything.

 This is me sometimes.
 But I don’t want this to be me.
 Ever.

 I want to pay attention to the ordinary moments.
 And count the things I’m grateful for.
 And thereby know deep contentment.

-I challenge you—married or single—to start a gratitude journal.
-Capture in writing the gorgeous, magical, ordinary moments that make your life so extraordinarily awesome.
+Do you think you’d be amazed at all the gorgeous, magical, ordinary moments that make your life so extraordinarily awesome?